KidsHackDay/minecraft/README.md

 ### MacOS or Linux

-Most of this OS come already with python installed, if don't [install it](https://www.google.se/search?q=how+to+install+python&oq=how+to+install+python&aqs=chrome..69i57j0l3.3600j0j7&sourceid=chrome&es_sm=93&ie=UTF-8).
+1. Most of this OS come already with python installed, if don't [install it](https://www.google.se/search?q=how+to+install+python&oq=how+to+install+python&aqs=chrome..69i57j0l3.3600j0j7&sourceid=chrome&es_sm=93&ie=UTF-8).

+2. Connect to a Bukkit server with Raspberry Juice plugin (enter in touch if you want to connect on KHD server) or [setup your local server](http://wiki.bukkit.org/Setting_up_a_server).

+3. Download Raspberry Juice Plugin and unzip the `.jar` file inside the `Plugin` folder of your Bukkit server installation.

+4. Run or reset your Bukkit server.

-After installed, type `python example_happy_rainbo.py` in your terminal (which should be on our minecraft-master folder) and check in your world if a big colorfull rainbow appeared around your spawn area.
+5. Type `python example_happy_rainbo.py` in your terminal (which should be on our minecraft-master folder) and check in your world if a big colorfull rainbow appeared around your spawn area.

 ### Windows